nrilu/lockchart-to-cnf/README.md

 # lockchart-to-cnf

-An implementation of the SAT encoding of Lock-Charts (Master-Key Systems) via Radomír Černoch's ["Lock-chart solving"](https://github.com/cernoch/mks-dis/blob/master/LockChartSolvingWeb.pdf) (2017).
+An implementation of the SAT encoding of Lock-Charts (Master-Key Systems) developed in Radomír Černoch's ["Lock-chart solving"](https://github.com/cernoch/mks-dis/blob/master/LockChartSolvingWeb.pdf) (2017).
 Allows to define simple lock-charts and to compile them into CNF formulas.

 Verifies the solutions found by a SAT solver and displays the explicit key and lock geometries.
 Submitted to the Benchmark Submissions of the [SAT Competition 2025.](https://satcompetition.github.io/2025/)